 The Company based on internal assessment which is driven by the historical experience/ current facts available in relation to default and delays in collection thereof, the credit risk for trade receivables is considered low.
-The Company estimates its allowance for trade receivable Movement in expected credit loss allowance of trade receivables are as follows:
+Refer Note 21 for movement in expected credit loss allowance of trade receivables.